RAF Little Walden

-Royal Air Force Little Walden or more simply RAF Little Walden is a former Royal Air Force station primarily used by the United States Army Air Forces located north of Saffron Walden, Essex, England.
+Royal Air Force Little Walden, or more simply RAF Little Walden, is a former Second World War-era Royal Air Force station, located north of Saffron Walden, Essex, England.

+Construction began in 1942, with the site initially assigned to the Eighth Air Force of the United States Army Air Forces.
+By the time of opening in March 1944, however, the airfield had been transferred to the Ninth Air Force, who used the site through ti September, when it was returned to the Eighth.

-The following units were here at some point:
+The following units were based at Little Walden at some point: